Pangbo15/SIQEF-RA-2020/SIQEF Assignment/scikit_learn/README.md

 https://academic.oup.com/ectj/article/21/1/C1/5056401

 ### Type 5: Machine Learning regression for microeconomics
 - It is obvious that machine learning provides some useful tools in Macro level, but not too much.
-Since Macro data is hard to investigate, hence not long enough to support this kind of data method.
+Since Macro data is hard to investigate, hence not long enough to support this kind of data method, as well as the growing macro-data unstationarities by some policy changes.
 Traditional econometrics are still the main tools in dealing with data.
 - But there is still a lot of potential in this topic.
 With the new form of data (Twitter, Google search result, etc) or some simulation/bootstrap techniques, you can still land some machine learning methods and push the frontier, which requires the command of knowledge and research experience in macroeconomics area.

 Brathwaite, T., Vij, A., & Walker, J. L. (2017).
 Machine learning meets microeconomics: The case of decision trees and discrete choice. arXiv preprint arXiv:1711.04826.